jmcantrell/arch-bootstrap/README.md

 - Enable Multicast DNS so the live system can be reached by host name
 - Fetch an archive of this repository into `/tmp/bootstrap` (if the script is not run locally)

-If you already have access to the repository in the live system, just run the script to authorize the keys and enable mDNS:
+If you already have access to the repository in the live system, run the script normally to authorize the keys and enable mDNS:

 ```sh
 ./scripts/inject